HolyBlackCat/cpp-tutorials/tooling/README.md

 ### Additional information:

-(You can read those in any order.)
+(You can read those in any order, but read the Basics above first.)

 * ### [Recommended compiler settings](/tooling/articles/recommended_compiler_flags.md)